rfatolahzade/Dockerizing-a-NodeJS-web-app/README.md

 Via browser:

 Open your web browser to http://localhost:8080.
 You should see your app.
-Depends on your machine (virtualMachine) maybe you have to set PortForwarding (port:8080) and then visit: http://localhost:8080/
+Depends on your machine (VirtualMachine) maybe you have to set port forwarding (port:8080) and then visit: http://localhost:8080/